Registered Nurse - Outpatients

+Spire Tunbridge Wells Hospital has an exciting opportunity for a Registered Nurse to join our Outpatient department.
+We will consider applicants who have a minimum of 1 year's experience.

+Spire Tunbridge Wells is a 28 bedded acute hospital situated in rural Kent, located within five miles of Royal Tunbridge Wells and on the boundaries of West Sussex.
+The hospital offers a range of services and facilities including two operating theatres, a sterile services department, a dedicated endoscopy suite, and a diagnostic and imaging department with an MRI and CT scanner.
+There are outpatient and physiotherapy departments providing services six days a week

-- Run nurse led dressing and phlebotomy clinics and assist in pre-operative investigations
+- Run nurse led dressing and phlebotomy clinics and assist in minor procedures (full training will be given).

 - Carry out any other duties delegated by the OPD Manager / team leader for the proper and efficient care of the patient's and the smooth running of the department